tarwn/lessthandot-hugo/blogs/content/posts/2010-05-20-virtual-lab-creating-a-basic-sql-2008-r2.md

 Once the Virtual Machine is prepped, it's time to boot into our system for the first time and prepare it for the SQL Server installation.

-When we first attempt to start the new virtual machine, the below error message is displayed prominently on the VMWare interface and we have to select either the “Copied” or “Moved” option to continue.
+When we first attempt to start the new virtual machine, the below error message is displayed prominently on the VMWare interface and we have to select either the "Copied" or "Moved" option to continue.

 <div class="screenshot">
   <a href="http://www.tiernok.com/LTDBlog/FirstSQL/orig/0_startup.png" title="View Fullsize" target="_blank"><img src="http://www.tiernok.com/LTDBlog/FirstSQL/0_startup.png" alt="VM Error Message" /></a><br /> VM Startup Error Message
 </div>

 <div class="hint">
   VMWare has detected that the files have moved from their original location and is asking whether to treat this as a Move or a Copy.
-If you select the “copied” option, as I did, then some virtual hardware will be assigned new id's to ensure they aren't duplicates of the original system.
+If you select the "copied" option, as I did, then some virtual hardware will be assigned new id's to ensure they aren't duplicates of the original system.
 This is particularly important for the MAC address of the network card.
 The downside is that enough id's are changed that Windows will require one of it's ten reactivations.
 </div>

 Before going too far with the new server, lets start by providing it with it's new name and executing the obligatory reboot.